Rhode Island Workers' Comp Lawyers

 - Permanent total or partial disability: If an employee’s disability is deemed permanent—whether total or partial—he or she may receive weekly benefits equal to two-thirds of his or her average weekly wages until death.

-Calculating your potential benefits while trying to recover from your injuries can feel overwhelming, but the workers’ compensation lawyers at Bottaro Law are here to help you get the best results.
+Calculating your potential benefits while trying to recover from your injuries can feel overwhelming, but the workers’ compensation lawyers at the Bottaro Law Firm, LLC are here to help you get the best results.
 Just dial (401) 777-7777 now.

 Common On-the-Job Injuries